Governors Feel Heat to Reopen From Protesters, President

 There have been tentative signs that measures to curb the outbreak are working, with the rate of new infections slowing across Europe.

-France's national health agency said Saturday that the number of virus patients in intensive care dropped for the 10th day straight, and the number of overall virus hospitalizations has fallen for three consecutive days.
+France's national health agency said Saturday that the number of virus patients in intensive care dropped for the 10th day straight, and overall virus hospitalizations have fallen for three consecutive days.
 The country has seen almost 20,000 virus deaths.

 The agency urged the French public to stick to the country’s strict confinement measures, which have been extended until at least May 11: “Together, we will vanquish the pandemic.
 Don’t relax our efforts at the moment when confinement is bearing fruit.”